Reducing value chain carbon emissions: a practical guide

 Why reduce your value chain emissions?

 Beginning to reduce the carbon emissions from your value chain can seem like a tricky process.
 But it’s well worth it, both for the climate and for your business.

-And customers, investors, and future employees increasingly want to see proof that climate action is being taken by a business before they consider buying from, investing in, or working for it.
+And customers, investors, and future employees increasingly want to see proof that climate action is being taken by a business before they consider buying from, investing in, or working for it – meaning that businesses stand to gain significant competitive advantages from using carbon accounting.
 Additionally, your business may need to begin reporting its climate impact in the near future, if it isn’t already required to.

 So when your business reduces its value chain emissions, you’re not only helping fight climate change – you’re keeping your business legally compliant and attractive to customers, investors, and future employees.